Thresholds

 Repetition does not create access.

-You may begin to notice settling happens more easily, internal noise softens without effort, and recovery happens more quickly.
+You may begin to notice settling happens more easily, internal noise softens without effort, and recovery happens more quickly than it once did.

 Meditation can support this.
-So can Reiki, breathwork, prayer, or any moment where you stop performing and let things be as they are.
+So can Reiki, breathwork, prayer, stillness, or any moment where performance relaxes enough for Presence to remain.

 This is not about becoming more intense.